Need Bat Removal?

 We humanely remove the bats using a combination of bat valve and exclusion.
 The bat valve lets the bats climb out but be unable to climb back inside.
 During birthing seasons bats are protected and cannot be removed.
 Our aim is to remove bats from the building in order to create an environment where humans and animals can coexist.

 We repair all damage caused by bats.
 We also recommend guano removal if you have a large colony.
 Our technicians are licensed and bonded to make any necessary repairs.
-We also carry a one million dollar liability insurance policy.
+We also carry a two million dollar liability insurance policy.

 We use high-quality bat proof products to prevent the bats from returning.
 Without taking preventative measures, bats will find a new access point and return to their original location on your property.
 All our services comes with a lifetime warranty and a 100% Money Back Guarantee.